Riffing in ombre on a blue Coltrane

 like cypress kneed bogs

-watching memories
+watching memories and

-and time float like logs
+time float by like logs

 trash ornated surf